-Page 31 Console plastics parts >25 g will be marked indicating A sample product for inspection of parts OR letter their material composition (in accordance with ISO signed by a service centre or recycling company or 11469), apart from exceptions listed in Section 3.3 Producer Recycling Organisation confirming that plastic parts are marked in accordance with SRI requirements As specified in Annex B, each Signatory of a Games Copy or link to instructions for use.
-Console within scope consuming more than 20W in Active Gaming mode will provide energy efficiency information for consumers within console operating instructions (with instructions either provided with the console itself, onscreen or hard copy, or online).
-Instructions for use provided to consumers with their consoles will be neutrally worded so as not
+As specified in Annex B, each Signatory of a Games Console within scope consuming more than 20 W in Active Gaming mode will provide energy efficiency information to end-users within the console's operating instructions (with instructions either provided with the console itself, onscreen or hard copy, or online).
+Instructions for use provided to end-users with their consoles will be neutrally worded so as not encourage end-users to disable power-saving features.